elegant-scipy/elegant-scipy/markdown/ch1.markdown

 ```

 Arrays have particular attributes and methods, that you can access by placing a dot after the array name.
-For example, you can get the array's *shape*:
+For example, you can get the array's *shape* with the following code:

 ```python
 print(array1d.shape)